George Washington Birthplace National Monument

 The George Washington Birthplace National Monument is a national monument in Westmoreland County, Virginia, at the confluence of Popes Creek and the Potomac River.
-It commemorates the birthplace location of George Washington, a Founding Father and the first President of the United States, who was born here on February 22, 1732.
+It commemorates the birthplace location of George Washington, a Founding Father and the first President of the United States, who was born there on February 22, 1732.
 Washington lived at the residence until age three and later returned to live there as a teenager.